jdwebprogrammer/chatbot/README.md

 # ChatBot
-Basic ChatBot using CTransformers, ChromaDB and Gradio
+Basic ChatBot using CTransformers, ChromaDB and Gradio.
+Configured for CPU.
 - See a live demo on HuggingFace at:
 - https://huggingface.co/spaces/JDWebProgrammer/chatbot